BCA ISO 9000 CERTIFICATION SCHEME

 - Engineering Services

-- Consultants serving the construction industry, such as architects, structural engineers, M&E engineers, quantity surveyors
+- Consultants serving the construction industry, such as civil and structural engineers, mechanical and electrical engineers

-- Property development, project management and property services
+- Property development, property management, project management and property agency services

 - Construction materials and related products